emilosman/rssboat/README.md

 - [ ] AdditionalShortHelpKeys() extend
 - [ ] AdditionalFullHelpKeys() extend
 - [ ] Reset selected item index when opening feed, remember it on the feedlist
+- [ ] 100% test coverage of rss.go

 ## Refactor
 - [ ] DRY cleanup